Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-03-eventful-month.md

 Nadeau was grinning like the Cheshire Cat.
 "More power!" he exclaimed, quoting an old TV series.

-"That's...Impressive.
+"That's...
+Impressive.
 Okay.
 So we know those things can get powerful enough to kill us, then."
 Tremblay said, and cleared his throat.
 Nadeau sobered somewhat.

-"Well...yes." he conceded.
+"Well... yes." he conceded.
 "But there are a few snags.
 That rack over there..." he pointed at a van-sized structure against one wall, which was plugged into a generator in the corner, and connected to the prototype weapon via a wrist-thick black cable. "...is a buttload of supercapacitors.
 We're still working on reverse-engineering the alien capacitors from the gun we took apart, and we think those are likely to be a couple of orders of magnitude more efficient per kilogram than ours.
 But even if we get the capacitors figured out, that's only half the job."

 "Not enough power to feed them?"
 Tremblay asked.